ramnathsridhar/weather-app/README.md

 # weather-app

 Project description :
-iOS Weather app built using OpenWeather API to display the current weather of a city entered by user and manage (add/remove) a list of favourtie cities .
+iOS Weather app built using OpenWeather API to display the current weather of a city entered by user and manage (add/remove) a list of favourite cities .
 The default unit of measurement used is metric .

 Technical information :
 1. Development Language Used :  Swift 5